From Reactivity to Response: A Mental Health Reset for Touring Life

 Why it works: Time creates perspective.
 And a message sent from a grounded state carries fewer unintended consequences than a reactive one.

-Whether you're the artist or the support, touring can surface old wounds—abandonment, control, worthiness.
-These can sneak into your tone, timing, and trust.
+Whether you're the artist or the support, touring can surface old wounds of abandonment, control, and questioning worthiness.
+When these pain points show up, they impact our mood and our tone with others.

 Try this: Once a week, ask: